SonarSource/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

 ### Installation of the SonarScanner for MSBuild .NET Core Global Tool
 ```
-dotnet tool install --global dotnet-sonarscanner --version 4.6.2
+dotnet tool install --global dotnet-sonarscanner
 ```
-The _--version_ argument is optional.
-If it is omitted the latest version will be installed.
+.NET Core Global Tool is available from .NETCore 2.1+ and 3.0 (starting from version 4.8.0)

 ### On Linux/OSX, if your SonarQube server is secured:

 1. Copy the server's CA certs to `/usr/local/share/ca-certificates`
-1. Run `sudo update-ca-certificates`
+2. Run `sudo update-ca-certificates`

 ## Use
 There are two versions of the SonarScanner for MSBuild.